MikeFez/PZ-Admin-Panel/README.md

 # Project Zomboid Server Admin Panel

-A modern, responsive web-based administration panel for managing Project Zomboid dedicated servers.
+A web-based administration panel for managing Project Zomboid dedicated servers.

 **Note: I'm a software engineer with a lack of time.
 This was very much vibe-coded with Claude Sonnet 4.**